 Do you have to go to court for a stepparent adoption?

 The answer depends on the judge.
-In Florida, all stepparent adoptions are court proceedings.
+In Florida, all stepparent adoptions are a court proceedings.
 All adoptions are assigned to a particular judge in the county where the case is filed.
 The judge may allow the final hearing of adoption to be held virtually, or the judge may require an in-person appearance.
 Most judges where we file adoptions currently hold the hearings virtually.

 Can other people see adoption records?